Francis Crowley: Crime spree

 On February 21, 1931, Crowley and two other young men crashed a dance hosted by the American Legion in the Bronx.
-Several Legionnaires tried to remove them from the venue, so Crowley drew a gun and wounded two men before fleeing.
+After several Legionnaires tried to remove them from the venue, Crowley drew a gun and wounded two men before fleeing.
 He was charged with attempted murder and went into hiding.
-He was confronted by police on March 13.
-He escaped into an office building on Lexington Avenue after shooting Detective Ferdinand Schaedel.
+He was confronted by police on March 13 and escaped into an office building on Lexington Avenue after shooting Detective Ferdinand Schaedel.
 Two days later, Crowley and four others robbed a bank in New Rochelle, New York.

 A month later, Crowley and two friends broke into the West 90th Street apartment of real estate broker Rudolph Adler.
 Adler attempted to resist them, and Crowley shot him five times using two pistols, which earned him the nickname "Two Gun".
 Adler's dog Trixie attacked the robbers and drove them from the house, saving her owner's life, before being shot by one of Crowley's accomplices as the gang exited the apartment.

 On April 27, Crowley was out joyriding in a stolen vehicle with his partner Rudolph "Fats" Durringer and dance hall hostess Virginia Brannen.
 Brannen resisted Durringer's advances, so Durringer shot and killed her while still in the car.
 Crowley then helped him dump her body at St. Joseph's Seminary in Yonkers.

 New York City police found Brannen's body and escalated their efforts to find Crowley.

 On April 29, he was spotted in the Bronx driving a green Chrysler Imperial sedan along 138th Street near the Morris Avenue Bridge.
 Police pursued him, but he escaped after a running gun battle.
-Detectives found that the bullets extracted from a police car matched those that killed Virginia Brannen and those from other unsolved shootings.
+Detectives found that the bullets extracted from a police car matched those that killed Virginia Brannen as well as other unsolved shootings.
 The following day, Crowley's car was found abandoned with bullet holes and bloodstains on the inside.
-On May 6, Crowley was sitting in a parked car with his 16-year-old girlfriend Helen Walsh on Morris Lane in North Merrick, Long Island when he was approached by police officers Frederick Hirsch and Peter Yodice, who asked for identification.
+On May 6, Crowley was sitting in a parked car with his 16-year-old girlfriend Helen Walsh on Morris Lane in North Merrick, Long Island, when he was approached by police officers Frederick Hirsch and Peter Yodice, who asked for identification.
 Crowley fired at them, killing Hirsch and wounding Yodice.
 He then sped off.

 Capture

 The following day, Crowley, Walsh, and Durringer were tracked down to a fifth-floor apartment in a rooming house on West 91st Street.
-The residence belonged to a former lover of Crowley's, who notified the police upon seeing Crowley with another woman.
+The residence belonged to a former lover of Crowley's, who notified the police upon seeing him with another woman.
 Outside the building, a force of 300 police officers armed with rifles, machine guns, and tear gas assembled.
 The events attracted 15,000 bystanders.

 Crowley and the police exchanged gunfire for nearly two hours, with the police firing an estimated 700 rounds into the building.
 While Walsh and Durringer reloaded Crowley's pistols, Crowley threw back several tear gas grenades that the police had thrown into the apartment through a hole cut into the roof.
 After suffering four gunshot wounds and bleeding heavily, he finally surrendered.
 Arresting officers found two pistols strapped to his legs.